kubesphere/website/content/en/docs/pluggable-components/service-topology.md

 3. In **Resource List**, click <img src="/images/docs/enable-pluggable-components/service-topology/three-dots.png" height="20px"> on the right of `ks-installer` and select **Edit YAML**.

 4. In this YAML file, navigate to `network` and change `network.topology.type` to `weave-scope`.
-After you finish, click **Update** in the bottom-right corner to save the configuration.
+After you finish, click **OK** in the lower-right corner to save the configuration.

     ```yaml
     network: